-If the applicant has not availed himself of the opportunity to have the search results on the other inventions included in the search report because he has paid no additional search fees in response to the invitation under Rule 64(1) (see B-VII, 1.2), he will be taken to have elected that the application should proceed on the basis of the invention which has been searched (see G 2/92).
+If the applicant has not availed himself of the opportunity to have the search results on the other inventions included in the search report because he has paid no additional search fees in response to the invitation under Rule 64(1) (see B‑VII, 1.2) or Rule 164(1) (see B‑VII, 2.3), he will be taken to have elected that the application should proceed on the basis of the invention which has been searched (see G 2/92).
+In cases where a communication according to Rule 164(2) has been sent, Rule 164(2)(c) requires the applicant to delete all unsearched inventions from the claims.

 The same applies where the applicant has paid no additional international search fees to the EPO acting as ISA in response to the communication under Art.
 17(3)(a) PCT (leading to the preparation of an international search report by the EPO relating only to the invention first mentioned in the claims, see also E‑VIII, 4.2).
 The same also applies where the EPO prepares a supplementary European search report (see B‑II, 4.3 and B‑VII, 2.3) limited to the invention first mentioned in the claims because of a lack of unity, and where the EPO prepares a supplementary international search report on one invention, also as a result of a finding of a lack of unity.